mvdb01/assembly-genomics/_episodes/04-ont-assembly.md

 > ## Exercise
 >
 >  Assess the quality of the long reads from Oxford Nanopre technology (ONT) located in: `~/asm_workshop/data/ont/DRR198814_44x.fastq.gz`.
 These are single reads with different read lengths.
 We will use a subset of the data, in this case 44x coverage.
 >
+> Use as output folder `~/asm_workshop/results/fastqc_ont`
+>
-> Compare the error rate with what you would expect with Illumina error rates.
+> Compare the error rate with those from the Illumina error rates.
 > Compare the read length distribution in respect to the Illumina libraries.
 >
 > (Hint: Use `fastqc` and `scp` to download the created `html` files.)
 >